 Are the SQE exams online?

 SQE1 and the written component of SQE2 are both conducted in person at Pearson VUE Test Centres across the UK and globally, so you have to travel to get to the test centre.
 But, when you get there, they are taken are on a computer in the centres, much like your driving theory test, so you will be answering questions online.
+However, the oral component of the SQE2 can only be conducted in England and Wales.

-However, when it comes to your SQE preparation courses, those can be taken fully online, depending on your provider and course of choice.
+Lastly, when it comes to your SQE preparation courses, those can be taken fully online, depending on your provider and course of choice.
 At The College of Legal Practice, both our LLM and our SQE preparation courses are fully online, with access 24-7 to your learning materials.

 Can you take the SQE exam without a law degree?

-Yes, with the newly introduced SQE route to qualifying, you do not need a law degree to take this route to qualify.
+Yes, with the SQE route to qualifying, you do not need a law degree to take this route to qualify.
 That being said you do need a degree (in any subject) or equivalent, more details on what counts as equivalent can be found here.

 How long is the SQE?